-Some traffic noise effects were avoided during the U.S. 50 Tier 1 EIS alternatives development process.
-Most of the noise receptors along U.S. 50 are located within the communities.
-The U.S. 50 Tier 1 EIS considered alternatives that would improve U.S. 50 on its existing alignment through these communities.
+Some traffic noise effects were avoided during the US 50 Tier 1 EIS alternatives development process.
+Most of the noise receptors along US 50 are located within the communities.
+The US 50 Tier 1 EIS considered alternatives that would improve US 50 on its existing alignment through these communities.
 However, these through-town alternatives were eliminated from further consideration during the alternatives development process.
 This resulted in the avoidance of traffic noise effects on some noise receptors within communities.
 This analysis did not calculate the specific number of receptors that were avoided.
 However, since most of the development is located within the communities, the number of receptors affected by increased traffic noise would have been dramatically higher if the through-town alternatives had not been eliminated.
+Noise levels at receptors along new around-town alignments are likely to increase, though there are fewer of these.